Gerhard Schröder: Member of the German Bundestag, 1980–1986

 In 1980, Schröder was elected to the German Bundestag (federal parliament), where he wore a sweater instead of the traditional suit.
-Under the leadership of successive chairmen Herbert Wehner (1980–83) and Hans-Jochen Vogel (1983–86), he served in the SPD parliamentary group.
+Under the leadership of successive chairmen Herbert Wehner (1980–1983) and Hans-Jochen Vogel (1983–1986), he served in the SPD parliamentary group.
 He also became chairman of the SPD Hanover district.

 Considered ambitious from early on in his political career, it was widely reported and never denied, that in 1982, a drunken Schröder stood outside the West German federal chancellery yelling: "I want to get in."
 That same year, he wrote an article on the idea of a red/green coalition for a book at Olle & Wolter, Berlin; this appeared later in Die Zeit.
 Chancellor Willy Brandt, the SPD and SI chairman who reviewed Olle & Wolter at that time, had just asked for more books on the subject.

 In 1985, Schröder met the GDR leader Erich Honecker during a visit to East Berlin.
 In the 1986 Lower Saxony state election, Schröder was elected to the Landtag of Lower Saxony and became leader of the SPD group.

 Minister-President of Lower Saxony, 1990–1998

 After the SPD won the state elections in June 1990, Schröder became Minister-President of Lower Saxony as head of an SPD-Greens coalition; in this position, he also won the 1994 and 1998 state elections.
 He was subsequently also appointed to the supervisory board of Volkswagen, the largest company in Lower Saxony and of which the state of Lower Saxony is a major stockholder.

 Following his election as Minister-President in 1990, Schröder also became a member of the board of the federal SPD.
 In 1997 and 1998, he served as President of the Bundesrat.
 Between 1994 and 1998, he was also chairman of Lower Saxonian SPD.

 During Schröder's time in office, first in coalition with the environmentalist Green Party, then with a clear majority, Lower Saxony became one of the most deficit-ridden of Germany's 16 federal states, and unemployment rose higher than the national average of 12 percent.
 Ahead of the 1994 elections, SPD chairman Rudolf Scharping included Schröder in his shadow cabinet for the party's campaign to unseat incumbent Helmut Kohl as chancellor.
 During the campaign, Schröder served as shadow minister of economic affairs, energy and transport.

 In 1996, Schröder caused controversy by taking a free ride on the Volkswagen corporate jet to attend the Vienna Opera Ball, along with Volkswagen CEO Ferdinand Piëch.
-The following year, he nationalized a big steel mill in Lower Saxony to preserve jobs.
+The following year, he nationalised a big steel mill in Lower Saxony to preserve jobs.

-In the 1998 state elections, Schröder's Social Democrats increased their share of the vote by about four percentage points over the 44.3 percent they recorded in the previous elections in 1994 – a postwar record for the party in Lower Saxony that reversed a string of Social Democrat reversals in state elections elsewhere.
+In the 1998 state elections, Schröder's Social Democrats increased their share of the vote by about four percentage points over the 44.3% they recorded in the previous elections in 1994 – a postwar record for the party in Lower Saxony that reversed a string of Social Democrat reversals in state elections elsewhere.